The Pyramid of Menkaure | The Last Pyramid of Giza

 He is also known by the Greek name Mykerinos, and is most famous for his tomb, the Pyramid of Menkaure at Giza.

-Menkaure is thought to have had at least two wives, Queen Khamerernebty II and Queen Rekhetre, and several of his half brothers (including Nebemakhet, Duaenre, and Nikaure) served as viziers during his reign.
+Menkaure is thought to have had at least two wives, Queen Khamerernebty II and Queen Rekhetre.
+Several of his half-brothers, including Nebemakhet, Duaenre, and Nikaure served as viziers during his reign.

 The Pyramid of Menkaure is the smallest of the three main pyramids at Giza.
-It’s square base measures 103 meters (339 feett) along each side, and it stands at a height of and 62 meters (215 feet).
+Its square base measures 103 meters (339 feet) along each side, and it stands at a height of 62 meters (215 feet).

-The unfinished nature of the granite blocks indicate that Menkaure died before the structure was finished.
+The unfinished nature of the granite blocks indicates that Menkaure died before the structure was finished.
 It’s likely that the pyramid was completed around 2510 BC, by Shepseskaf, Menkaure’s successor.

 The pyramid was built using millions of blocks of limestone and granite.
 The pyramid builders included between 5,000 to 20,000 workers and their families who were all housed on the Giza plateau.